amitjoy/feature-flags-for-osgi/README.md

 ### Usage

-1. In your DS Component, add an attribute definition to the existing object class definition
+1. In your DS Component, add an attribute definition to the existing or new object class definition.

 ```java
 @ObjectClassDefinition